 Bin48 is not a robot.
 She (or it) describes herself as ‘a person who happens to be a robot.’
 Bin48 is based on Bina Rothblatt, one of the founders of Terasem.
 The goal of Terasem is to create a clone of the mind.
 This clone is a ‘self-aware digital being’ that is capable of thinking, reasoning, remembering and feeling.
 It is a copy of a person’s consciousness.
 The digital copy can be made during a person’s life and then continue to live digitally.

 They call this project the Lifenaut project and it looks eerily similar to the Be Right Back episode of Black Mirror on Netflix.
 In the project, they are now investigating how they can create awareness from digital DNA (such as texts, photos and videos on social media) and biological DNA.
 The goal is to create a consciousness with software that can experience human experiences.

 “Fascinating and frightening”

-In an article in Trouw from 2018 it says that more than 36,000 people worldwide have registered [link below].
+In an article in a Dutch newspaper Trouw from 2018 it says that more than 36,000 people worldwide have registered.
 They hope to continue living with this after their death.
 In the same piece, Ira van Keulen from the Rathenau Institute speaks.
 She calls it a ‘fascinating and frightening’ idea.
 Her main criticism: ‘Dehumanization and instrumentalization are lurking here.
 Their ideas bear witness to a rather reductionistic vision of man.’

 That does not mean that the ‘Lifenaut’ project has received competition from a similar initiative.
-The company Eternime wants to collect and analyze social media messages to make you “virtually immortal” [link below].
+The company Eternime wants to collect and analyze social media messages to make you virtually immortal.